HLR/DomiKnowS/introduction.md

 The number of arguments of this relationship is not limited to 2 and can be more than that.
 To introduce more arguments simply add more concepts to the has_a relationship definition. `concept.has_a(arg1, arg2, arg3, ...)`.

 ### Constraints
 Very often the classified instance can be assign only a single class, as is the case in the example.
-This knowledge can be added to the model definition as a first oder logic constrain defined using DomiKnows sub language with the methods `atMostL`.
+This knowledge can be added to the model definition as a first oder logic constraint defined using DomiKnows sub language with the methods `atMostL`.

 ```python3
 atMostL(people, organization, location, other, o)
 ```
-The `atMostL` method in this constrain will ensure that any instance will classified with only one of the concepts listed as the method arguments or none.
+The `atMostL` method in this constraint will ensure that any instance will classified with only one of the concepts listed as the method arguments or none.

 The `pair` relations has 5 different possible classes in this example.
-The `ifL` method can be use to constrain what can be a first and second related instance of each relations type.
+The `ifL` method can be use to constraint what can be a first and second related instance of each relations type.

 ```python3
 ifL(work_for('x'), andL(people(path=('x', rel_pair_phrase1)), organization(path=('x', rel_pair_phrase2))))